Four Nights of a Dreamer: Flashbacks

 To distract Marthe in the evenings, Jacques agrees to swap stories with her about their lives.
 Two extended flashbacks show that Jacques and Marthe are both disillusioned with their lives.

 Although Jacques is an alumnus of an elite École des Beaux-Arts, he lives alone in a desolate little flat that doubles as his studio.
 He is constantly entranced by women he meets on the streets of Paris, but cannot bring himself to ask any of them out.
 He uses a tape recorder to tell fanciful love stories, which he plays back to inspire his artistic process.
 A classmate unexpectedly visits him, but while Jacques wants to impress him and is worried that the classmate will not respect his paintings, he is alienated by the classmate's philosophically-dense analysis of art.

 Marthe lives in a flat with her divorced mother and a series of tenants.
-One of the tenants (a male graduate student who is never named) invites Marthe to watch a movie together.
-Marthe rudely rejects him.
+One of the tenants (a male graduate student who is never named) tries to trap Marthe in the elevator to get her to go watch a movie with him, but Marthe rejects him.
 In retaliation, the tenant gives Marthe free tickets to a low-quality Hollywood-style action movie.
 Marthe dislikes the movie, but learns from the experience that she and the tenant have similar tastes in cinema.
 One night, Marthe and the tenant realize a mutual attraction, but cannot bring themselves to proposition the other.
 They eventually become lovers, but soon after, the tenant earns a scholarship to study at Yale for a year.
 The lovers promise to be faithful to one another and to reunite at year's-end.